bmlt-enabled/yap/docs/docs/general/disabling-postal-code-gathering.md

----
-title: Disabling Postal Code Gathering
+# Disabling Postal Code Gathering
-sidebar_position: 4
----

 ---

 To disable postal code lookups set your config as follows: